What is a Low Vision Therapist, Orientation and Mobility Specialist, or Vision Rehabilitation Therapist?

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

-- Certified Orientation and Mobility Specialist (COMS)
+- Certified Orientation & Mobility Specialist

 - Low Vision Therapist

-What Kind of Vision Therapist or Specialist Job Opportunities Are There?
+Vision Therapist or Specialist Job Outlook

 The states with the most job growth for Vision Therapist or Specialist are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Kansas, Rhode Island, or Minnesota.
 These states have the worst job growth for this type of profession.

-Vision Therapist or Specialist Average Salary
+Vision Therapist or Specialist Salary

 Low Vision Therapists, Orientation and Mobility Specialists, and Vision Rehabilitation Therapists who work in California, New Jersey, or Nevada, make the highest salaries.